 1. Decreases Oxidative Stress

-One of the top hydrogen water benefits is its antioxidant content.
+One of the top hydrogen water benefits is its as a high-antioxidant beverage.
 Antioxidants are compounds that help neutralize disease-causing free radicals and protect against cell damage in the body.

 What’s more, research also suggests that antioxidants could aid in the prevention of many chronic conditions, including heart disease, diabetes and cancer.